ThomasPepperz/Using-ML-To-Detect-Bias-in-Criminal-Sentencing-Data/README.md

   dplyr::filter(sentences, age.at.incident <= 100)
 ```

+### Variables `commitment.unit` & `commitment.term`
-The next variable of interest is `commitment.unit`, and is one of especial importance and interest to the analysis as `commitment.unit` and `commitment.term` can be used to derive the total sentence length of convicted defendents.
+The next variables of interest are `commitment.unit` and `commitment.term`, and is one of special importance and interest to the analysis as `commitment.unit` and `commitment.term` can be used to derive the total sentence length of convicted defendents.

 Upon inspection of the category values for `commitment.unit`, some unexpected and unusual units are present in the data.
 In addition to the expected temporal values such as "Days", "Months", and "Year(s)", non-temporal values are included such as those that seemingly reference monetary fines such as "Dollars" and "Pounds."
 Though "Pounds" could refer to the Great British Pound, there is doubt to the exact meaning of "Pounds" as included among the values for `commitment.unit` since the data set represents the criminal sentencing of an American county (Cook County, Illinois) and since other values present represent measurements of mass e.g. "Ounces" and "Kilos."
 Ambiguously, it is impossible to determine whether "Pounds" is a unit of currency or a unit of mass.
 Additionally, blank values are included as well as an undefined value of "Terms."
 Finally, a unit is included to represent life sentences "Natural Life."